jakegough-jaytwo/jaytwo.TimeZones/README.md

 Enter `TimeZoneRepository`.

 The `TimeZoneRepository.Default` instance contains a list of time zones and countries that is coded into the assembly.
-In the Visual Studio solution, the `CodeGen` project creates
+In the Visual Studio solution, the `CodeGen` project handles that process.

 ```cs
 using jaytwo.TimeZones